Monster Clown

-Rafael Ramírez Solorza (born February 24, 1976) is a Mexican luchador, better known by the ring name Monster Clown and previously worked as Aliens between 2004 and 2007 before adopting his current ring name.
+Rafael Ramírez Solorza (born February 24, 1976) is a Mexican professional wrestler, better known by the ring name Monster Clown and previously worked as Aliens between 2004 and 2007 before adopting his current ring name.
 He is currently under contract with Lucha Libre AAA Worldwide.

 He is best known as Monster Clown, being part of Los Psycho Circus along with Psycho Clown and Murder Clown where they portray a trio of "evil clowns".
 Ramirez previously worked under the ring names Highlander and Aliens before becoming a part of Los Psycho Circus.
 In the summer of 2009 he was forced to change his ring name from Zombie Clown to Monster Clown due to copyright problems.

 Professional wrestling career

-Ramirez began his professional wrestling career in 1997 as the enmascarado (masked wrestler) "Highlander" working primarily in and around the Tijuana, Baja California area.
+Ramirez began his professional wrestling career in 1997 as the masked wrestler "Highlander" working primarily in and around the Tijuana, Baja California area.
 He some times worked on Lucha Libre AAA World Wide (AAA) shows when the promotion ran shows in Tijuana, but was not a full-time member of the roster.
 In 2004 he began working more for AAA as AAA owner Antonio Peña came up with a new ring character for him called "Aliens".
 The "Aliens" character was that of an actual alien from space who had come to earth to wrestle.
 He was even given a mascota (a Mini-Estrella companion) called "Mungo".
 The odd duo joined up with Madrox and Kriptor to form the group "Los Alienigenas" and worked a feud with the colorful duo of El Alebrije and Cuije.
 When Peña died in the fall of 2007 the Aliens character quickly dropped as it did not fit with the direction the new management wanted.